Specialized science, technology, engineering, and math-based workshops, field programs, and career training for students in grades K-20.

-The goal of our camps is to inspire young people to be good stewards of the environment.
-Enrolled students will study various ecosystems and their connections to humans through daily STEAM (science, technology, engineering, art, math) activities.
+The goal of our monthly Jr. Naturalist Workshops is to inspire young people to be good stewards of the environment.
+Students will study various ecosystems and their connections to humans through STEAM (science, technology, engineering, art, math) activities.

 Harbor WildWatch’s vision is to be a catalyst for environmental education in our community.
 One way we can accomplish this vision is by training the future environmental educators of the world through our internship program.

 This part-time, unpaid internship provides current or recently graduated students with experience they will need to enter the environmental education workforce.
 Our interns have the opportunity to choose from a wide variety of work experience programs, including: